dj1ch/minigotchi/README.md

 ### an even smaller pwnagotchi.
 ###
 #### Intro
 Overall, this project started as a thought.
 A pwnagotchi on an even smaller board, in this case an esp8266.
 Crazy, right?
 Anyway, this project may make it a little bit more possible.
 Instead of pwning, it will be a friend to a local pwnagotchi(Most likely one of yours).
 Sadly as of right now, no faces, it might show one when broadcasting.
+We might need to have some code added to the pwnagotchi so it can detect the minigotchi when it is nearby.
 ####
 #### Install?
 When I get everything fully working, the install guide will be [here](INSTALL.md).
 I'll be putting out some releases soon.
 Most of the files here are either from the pico-sdk repository or the arduino repository
+####
+#### Languages
+- C
+- C++
+- Python
+- Go (maybe)
 ####
 #### Prerequisites
 - An IDE (most likely the arduino ide or thonny on the raspberry pi pico)